erikyao/erikyao.github.io/_posts/2025-08-25-python-language-services-ast-module-vs-deprecated-parser-module-for-parse-trees.md

 In principle you could optimize on a parse tree, but it's not very pragmatic.
 E.g. Constant folding on the AST is trivial.
 On the parse tree, you'd have to traverse through many redundant nodes.
 {: .notice--info}

-## AST merit 4: IR generation and (target) code generation
+## AST merit 4: IR generation (or target code generation if no IR)

-ASTs are easier to be mapped to IR or target code.
-E.g. `(a+b)` vs `a+b`, they should have the same IR or target code, but their:
+ASTs are easier to be mapped to IR.
+E.g. `(a+b)` vs `a+b`, they should have the same IR, but their:

 - parse trees are different
 - ASTs are identical

-This can be crucial, because you want identical IR or target code for semantically identical code.
+This can be crucial, because you want identical IR for semantically identical code.
 {: .notice--info}

 ## AST merit 5: Tooling (refactoring, static analysis, IDEs)